MajorLeagueBaseball/g5-component/docs/usage-scaffold.md

 ####CommonJS

-> Assuming an index.js file in src/scripts which would be bundled by Browserify and output g5-component-cjs.js
+> Assuming an index.js file in src/scripts which would be bundled by Browserify and output g5-component-cjs.js (not implemented by default)

 ```js
 /**